 Under Section 8(1) of Central Sales Tax (CST) Act, tax on inter-State sale of goods (other than declared goods) covered with Form 'C' is leviable at the rate of three per cent from 1 April 2007.
 Under Section 8(2) of CST Act, tax on sale of goods not covered by declaration in Form 'C' is leviable at the rate applicable on sale or purchase of such goods inside the appropriate State from 1 April 2007.
 Further, vide notification dated 15.1.2000 tax on sale of molasses is leviable at the rate of 20 per cent from 17 January 2000 to 31December 2007.
-It has judicially been held that if the administrative charges are paid, sales under the UPTT Act will be exempted from payment of tax but this exemption is not allowed in case of inter State sale.
+It has judicially been held that if administrative charges are paid, sales under the UPTT Act will be exempted from payment of tax but this exemption is not allowed in case of inter State sale.
 Further, it has also judicially[#] been held that provisions of Section 8 (2A) of the CST Act, would be applicable only where the goods are exempt from tax generally and not under some specified condition.

-Hon'ble High Court's decision in the case of M/s Dhampur Sugar assessment files of DC Sector 1, Nazibabad in March 2013 that in case of a dealer for the period 2007-08 (01 April 2007 to 31 December 2007) while finalising the assessment in March 2011 the AA incorrectly granted exemption of tax of ₹ 11.88 lakh on inter-State sale of molasses of ₹ 3.96 crore covered by Form 'C' ₹ 70 lakh and on concealed turnover of ₹ 3.50 crore.
+We observed from the assessment files of DC Sector 1, Nazibabad in March 2013 that in case of a dealer for the period 2007-08 (01 April 2007 to 31 December 2007) finalising assessment in March 2011 the AA incorrectly granted exemption of tax of ₹11.88 lakh on inter-State sale molasses of ₹ 3.96 crore covered by Form 'C' ₹ 70 lakh concealed turnover of ₹ 3.50 crore.
 This incorrect exemption was allowed by the AA on basis the that administrative charges had been paid by the assesse on it.
 As exemption on sale of molasses was not general but conditional127, central sale of this does not qualify for exemption in the light of aforesaid decision of Hon'ble High Court.
-Hence the AA allowed incorrect exemption of ₹ 81.88 lakh.
+Hence the AA allowed incorrect exemption of ₹81.88 lakh.